huuaho/umg-headless/docs/codebase/apps/umg/lib/competitions/README.md

 ```

 ## Entry points
 Pure data modules — consumed by the how-to-enter, judges-panel, and photo-submission routes and the competition components.
 Limits/fees must stay in sync with the WP plugin's server-side enforcement and the Stripe payment link.
-Prose docs: `docs/photo-competition/`.

 ---
 *Documented at commit 1cbdce5.*